The Encyclopedia of American Songs and Musicals

 and in the head tunes inspired by Jimmie

 Rodgers, his idol.
-Born in a family of Texan
+Born into a family of Texan

 sharecroppers, he especially learnt most of

 the farm work and it is in his spare time